If you buy something through a link on this page, we may earn a small commission. How this works.

 - joint stiffness, which may be more pronounced in the morning

 - swelling and tenderness in the knuckles or around the wrist

-People who have arthritis in the joints in the middle of the fingers can also develop bony nodes called Bouchard’s nodes.
+People who have arthritis in the joints in the middle of the fingers can also develop swellings called Bouchard’s nodes.